-So many of us are searching for professions that can offer meaning, satisfaction and fulfillment.
+So many of us search for professions that can offer meaning, satisfaction and fulfillment.
 This is why people around the world are increasingly re-evaluating their relationship to their work.
 What was initially thought of as a “Great Resignation” is actually more of a “Great Reflection” as the social upheaval of the post-COVID years has pushed millions of workers to find careers that align with their values to make a difference in the world.

 How Can Jobs Make a Positive Social Impact?